commit-panda/software-dev-portfolio/README.md

 # My Software Development Portfolio

+## Description

 This is a portfolio created using HTML, CSS and Javascript.

-## Description

-An in-depth paragraph about your project and overview of use.

 ## Getting Started